Ikekano/Woodithm/README.md

 ### Wiring:
 ![Wiring](./Docs/IMG_0038.jpg)

-More detailed wiring information can be found in IRsensor.h and SetupConfig.h
+More detailed wiring information can be found in IRsensor.h, SetupConfig.h, and TouchSlider.h

 ## Parts List:
 - Main Board